 Trump: A man without a soul?Is Donald Trump anti-Semitic (or, as he says, "anti-Simetic")?
 Is he a racist?
 I am somewhat embarrassed to admit how much time I have spent analyzing the unique way this man speaks (but would be even more embarrassed if so many other people weren't confessing the same thing).
 Is Trump really a Republican, or a populist, or a conservative, or what?
 Here's my answer, for what it's worth:

 Trump is not anti-Semitic, nor is he a racist.
 He isn't a Republican or a populist.
 He isn't a conservative.
+He isn't pro-gay or anti-gay.
 He isn't anything.
 He is entirely hollow inside.

 But even more striking than the lack of connection to those outside himself, there does not seem to be any connection to anything inside himself either.
 He has no hobbies, no interests, no soul-filling pursuits.
+He has never shown the slightest appreciation of the natural world, unless it's the "beautiful" views from his golf courses.
 He has only two changes of clothes--a suit, or golfing attire (can he be imagined as a member of an actual sports team?).
 Photos of him at religious events (like the Alfred E. Smith Memorial Dinner) have shown him as the only person who does not bow his head during prayers.
 He does not look at art, or listen to music, or read books, or analyze ideas.
 He does not seem to have what I would call a sense of himself at all.
 To say that he is not reflective would be to understate the matter.
 George W. Bush (candidate for worst president ever) was famously lacking in curiosity--he would walk through museums and historical sites as quickly as possible, taking no interest in anything; he said, "I don't do nuance," without any self-doubt; he habitually (and sometimes hilariously) mangled the English language; but he had at least some modicum of intelligence, read at least a few books, was capable of critiquing himself occasionally, enjoyed many friends, sincerely cared about poverty and disease in Africa, had a mature and faithful marriage, and definitely had a sense of humor (it speaks well of him that Michelle Obama enjoys him).
 In contrast, in recent years at least, Donald Trump has never been seen to laugh.
 He seems to have no sense of humor whatsoever.
 Not to have a sense of humor, it seems to me, would be one of the worst traits of all; one would be trapped forever inside one's own self-regard.
 And if there was nobody home to be trapped with, that emptiness would be a kind of hell.

 Permanent Link for this Post: http://ruminations.generousorthodoxy.org/2017/02/a-man-without-soul.html